TomodomoCo/starter-wp/README.md

 There are a few things you'll need to do to get started.

-#### Getting Vagrant in place

 1. Install [Vagrant](http://downloads.vagrantup.com/).
 2. Run `git clone git://github.com/vanpattenmedia/wpframe.git projectname && cd projectname && rm -rf .git` to prepare your project directory
+3. Run `gem install bundler` to install [Bundler](http://gembundler.com/), then `bundle install` to install the required Ruby dependencies
-3. Edit the [Vagrantfile](https://github.com/vanpattenmedia/wpframe/blob/master/Vagrantfile) to use your own [box](https://github.com/vanpattenmedia/wpframe/blob/master/Vagrantfile#L5).
+4. Edit the [Vagrantfile](https://github.com/vanpattenmedia/wpframe/blob/master/Vagrantfile) to use your own [box](https://github.com/vanpattenmedia/wpframe/blob/master/Vagrantfile#L5).
 There are some available at [VagrantBox.es](http://www.vagrantbox.es/).
-3.  `git init && git commit -am 'Initial commit'` - get this puppy in version control again.
+5.  `git init && git commit -am 'Initial commit'` - get this puppy in version control again.
-4.  `mv config/project.example.yml config/project.yml` and edit the result to use your project's info (you may not have a repo yet; that's okay, you don't need it until you deploy to a remote)
+6.  `mv config/project.example.yml config/project.yml` and edit the result to use your project's info (you may not have a repo yet; that's okay, you don't need it until you deploy to a remote)
-5.  `mv config/database.example.yml config/database.yml` and add in some new DB credentials.
+7.  `mv config/database.example.yml config/database.yml` and add in some new DB credentials.
 Keep in mind these are **new** credentials - Puppet will generate new databases and users based on what you set here.
 The databases _should not exist_.
-6. Edit your hosts file to point `dev.yourdomain.com` to the IP set in the Vagrantfile
+8. Edit your hosts file to point `dev.yourdomain.com` to the IP set in the Vagrantfile
-7.  `vagrant up` - launch Vagrant!
+9.  `vagrant up` - launch Vagrant!
-8. Visit [http://dev.yourdomain.com/wp/] to complete WordPress setup.
+10. Visit [http://dev.yourdomain.com/wp/] to complete WordPress setup.
 You may need to manually edit the database to use the /wp/ as admin convention.

 #### Staging and production